 When your child is pre-school age and even school age, hugs are still critical for their social-emotional development, mental health, and sense of self.
 Try to integrate hugs and cuddles into the after-school routine.
 Maybe designate every afternoon after school as “10 minute cuddle time” where you cuddle together on the sofa.
 Have them tell you all about their day and discuss their achievements and challenges, fears, and triumphs.

 This is great for healthy development because your child is provided a loving outlet to discuss anything difficult for them and share their achievements with you.
 You can take this snuggle time to process their day, help them understand confusing concepts, and build their ability to communicate.
-These are all important skills for building your child’s self-worth and autonomy, contributing to strong mental health.
+These are all critical skills for helping develop your child’s self-worth and autonomy, contributing to strong mental health.

-Everyone loves hugs, but hugging your kids is actually a critical piece to early child development!
+Everyone loves hugs, but hugging your kids is a critical piece to early childhood development!